RESTORE IMPROVE MAINTAIN EDUCATE

 Sophie von Burg

-University College London and The Middlesex Hospital School of Physiotherapy
+University College London and The Middlesex School of Physiotherapy

-Sophie von Burg graduated from University College London and The Middlesex Hospital School of Physiotherapy in 1995 with a first class honors B.Sc. in Physiotherapy.
+Sophie von Burg graduated from University College London and The Middlesex Hospital School of Physiotherapy in 1995 with a first class honours B.Sc. in Physiotherapy.

-After completing her junior outpatients rotations in London, Sophie moved to Hong Kong and joined the physiotherapy department of The Matilda Hospital.
-She spent a year gaining invaluable knowledge of ante and postnatal physiotherapy as well as general outpatients.
-During this time she attended a series of courses in the UK about the identification and treatment of movement dysfunction.
-It was then she decided to specialize in this field.
+After completing her junior out-patients rotations in London Sophie moved to Hong Kong and joined the physiotherapy team at The Matilda Hospital.
+She spent a year gaining invaluable knowledge of ante and post-natal physiotherapy and well as general out-patients.
+During this time she attended a series of postgraduate courses in the UK about the identification and treatment of movement dysfunction.
+It was then that she decided to specialize in this field.

 To this end she completed her B.E.T.
-Pilates training and has worked with this modality for the last 17 years in Switzerland and Hong Kong.
-Whilst using this technique she has acted as a clinician in clinical trials and completed postgraduate courses in all biomechanical areas of movement dysfunction.
-She has also attended courses on the assessment and treatment of gait (walking and running) disorders.
-Her areas of special interest are dysfunctions of the pelvis and the role primitive reflexes play in the disruption of normal movement.
+Pilates training and has worked with this modality for the last 23 years in Switzerland and Hong Kong.
+Whilst using this technique she has acted as a clinician in clinical trials exploring the efficacy of exercise rehabilitation and has completed post graduate courses in all areas of movement dysfunction.
+She has more recently developed a keen interest in chronic pain education and the building of physical robustness through strength based exercise rehabilitation.

-Sophie assesses an individuals movement patterns, identifies areas of uncontrolled or restricted movement and uses Pilates-based rehabilitative exercise and other movement techniques to teach, correct and facilitate normal movement and the alleviation of postural pain.
+Sophie assesses an individual’s movement patterns (identifying any areas of uncontrolled or restricted movement) and physical capacity.
+She then plans an exercise based treatment programme using Pilates, strength based interventions and other movement techniques to teach, correct and facilitate normal movement, build capacity and alleviate pain.

 Sophie is a keen triathlete and regularly participates in trail races around Hong Kong.